The national side of the Euro coins is very interesting - it allows the various countries to present their own cultural identity.

 Other decisions that were made in 2005 were:

 a) that the 12 stars representing the EU (European Union) should appear as in the European flag - i.e. in a full 360° circle.
 Holland, initially with the first series, when Queen Beatrix was the monarch did not conform in this respect (having the twelve stars in a semi-circle),but the new series with William Alexander as the reigning monarch, does conform.

 That the value of the coin should not appear on the national side

-unless the country did not use the Latin alphabet - so at the moment
+unless the country does not use the Latin alphabet - so at the moment

 Greece and Cyprus do not have to conform and possibly in the future